canvas-ai/.github/profile/README.md

 ## Get Involved

 - By opening a new issue in any existing repository
-- Picking an issue to work on at <https://github.com/orgs/canvas-ai/projects/2>
+- By picking an issue to work on at <https://github.com/orgs/canvas-ai/projects/2>
 - Saying hello over <https://canvasai.slack.com>
 - Or spamming us directly via <devel@getcanvas.org> || <contrib@getcanvas.org>